AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Related Works

-Other recent work on CCMs focuses on \textit{which} operation to be offloaded to CCM~\cite{CLAY,PIFS-REC,m2ndp,BEACON,neuPIMs,CXL-ANNS,GRUDON-tmp-SCver}.
+Prior work has developed several optimized CCM hardware solutions for different workloads, such as for offload of LLM inference~\cite{CXL-PNM}, approximate nearest neighbor search~\cite{COSMOS}, or entire KNN applications~\cite{CMS}.
+Other recent work on CCMs focuses on \textit{which} operation to offload to CCM~\cite{CLAY,PIFS-REC,m2ndp,BEACON,neuPIMs,CXL-ANNS}\iscaRev{,~\cite{grudon}}.
 Their main challenge is to partition a single workload into multiple memory- and compute-intensive tasks.
-For example, CLAY~\cite{CLAY} showed that offloading embedding vector/table lookup to CCM can benefit several workloads such as graph nearest search (GNN) and deep-learning recommendations (DLRM). \baseline~\cite{m2ndp} showed offloading boolean marking within the selection operation can be beneficial for OLAP workloads.
-BEACON~\cite{BEACON} proposed scalable near-memory processing for genome analysis while offloading error correction and DNA alignment tasks.
-Grudon~\cite{GRUDON-tmp-SCver} demonstrated that offloading edge traversal and intermediate vertex update to CCM improves the performance of graph analytics.
+For example, CLAY~\cite{CLAY} showed the benefits of offloading embedding vector/table lookup to CCM for GNN and DLRM workloads. \baseline~\cite{m2ndp} showed offloading boolean marking within the selection operation can be beneficial for OLAP workloads.
+Grudon~\iscaRev{\cite{grudon}} demonstrated the benefits of offloading edge traversal and intermediate vertex update to CCM to improve the performance of graph analytics.

 However, prior works overlook the question of \textit{how} to offload, and they often rely on \cred{naïve} remote polling model. \baseline~\cite{m2ndp} is the state-of-the-art study proposing bulk synchronous flow that addresses the overhead of the remote polling model, which is why we use it as our baselines.
 Furthermore, to our knowledge, \system is the first CCM system to consider the end-to-end pipeline for partial offloading, which is important for different application characteristics.